Skip to main content

 1. A student is an individual who is enrolled in a degree-seeking program in an accredited college or university

-2. An applicant is considered a junior if he/she will have completed all sophomore credits (60 or more semester hours or 90 quarter hours) by the time the internship begins and will be entering at least the junior year immediately following completion of the internship
+2. An applicant is considered a junior if they will have completed all sophomore credits (60 or more semester hours or 90 quarter hours) by the time the internship begins and will be entering at least the junior year immediately following completion of the internship

 3. An individual enrolled in school and receiving credit toward their degree for participating in the Student Internship Program is also considered a student